pierrebaudot/infotopopy/docs/basic_methods.rst

                                 forward_computation_mode = forward_computation_mode)

-Now we will compute all the simplicial semi-lattice of marginal and joint-entropy, that contains 2 power n elements including the unit 0 reference measure element The figure below give the usual Venn diagrams representation of set theoretic unions and the corresponding semi-lattice of joint Random Variables and Joint Entropies, together with its correponding simplicial representation, for 3 (top) and 4 variables-dimension
+Now we will compute all the simplicial semi-lattice of marginal and joint-entropy, that contains :math:`2_n` elements including the unit 0 reference measure element The figure below give the usual Venn diagrams representation of set theoretic unions and the corresponding semi-lattice of joint Random Variables and Joint Entropies, together with its correponding simplicial representation, for 3 (top) and 4 variables-dimension